 Hello, thank you very much for your articles.
 I have the following request to you.
 I have large varicose veins.
 I'm going to surgery in mid-November.
-I want to try TaiwanTCM Liang ginseng to prepare the body for surgery, alleviate postoperative problems, and prevent.
-Please be advised about dosage recommendations.
+I want to try the TaiwanTCM Liang ginseng for the preparation of the body for surgery, alleviation of postoperative difficulties, and prevention.
+Please do not hesitate to recommend dosage.
 Or do you think it is better to go to the center of the TCM and treat it with a mixture of herbs?
 I feel good about ginseng's contributions.
 Please for more information, thank you.
 David

 Thank you for praising the articles.
-I try to write about things that really work and which are little known.
-It is my personal experience (or my loved ones) that I have been prescribed ineffective or even harmful products with bombastic advertising, so I have my personal reasons for writing.
+I try to write about things that really work and are little known.
+It is my personal experience (or my loved ones) that they have been prescribed ineffective or even harmful products with bombastic advertising, so I have my personal reasons for writing.

 Your question concerns two topics:

 1. Efficacy of ginseng against venous diseases and varices

 In terms of dosing to treat varicose veins or varicose veins in general, ginseng should be used for a long time.
 I hate to tell you what you probably know, but the effect is not guaranteed.
 Varicose veins have different causes, and ginseng does not have to occupy all of them.
 However, the experience of the patients I knew is very positive.
 You can read about ginseng dosing on a special page.
 The varicose veins do not have to be high - these people usually take 2g of a quality 6-year ginseng in the form of ginseng radix rubra .
 But beware: Although you may feel relief soon, it takes months to repair the venous fluid.

 Like men, I might recommend a larger dose of about 3g per day.
 Men are both heavier and male varicose veins suggest a relatively greater health deviation than the more common female varicose veins.
 Alternatively, a complete overview of patient-relevant observations of the effect of ginseng on the varicose veins can be found on the page on its effect on varicose veins .